ocaml-flambda/flambda-backend/README.md

 $ autoconf
 $ ./configure --prefix=/path/to/install/dir --enable-middle-end=closure --with-dune=$DUNE_DIR/dune.exe
 ```
-You can also specify `--enable-middle-end=flambda`.
+You can also specify `--enable-middle-end=flambda` or `--enable-middle-end=flambda2`.
+(The Flambda 2
+compiler is not yet ready for production use.)

 ## Building and installing